 - Aggression or violence toward family member(s).
 Singling out a family member and/or believing that person wants to hurt them.

-- Family becomes increasingly afraid, locking doors at night.
+- The family becomes increasingly afraid, locking doors at night.
 Afraid to leave pets alone with the child.
-Afraid to leave child alone.
+Afraid to leave the child alone.